 - For non urgent roadworks we are responsive to the needs of road users.
 During peak times or busy events, we pull back our roadworks to help get traffic moving again.

-- If any utility or other companies overrun or don’t comply with roadworks notices they are finned accordingly.
+- If any utility or other companies overrun or don’t comply with roadworks notices they are fined accordingly.

 We are taking enforcement action against inconsiderate motorists causing congestion

-- Red routes and bus lanes are there to make sure that traffic keeps flowing on our busiest roads, if motorists Using CCTV to monitor & fine motorists driving in bus lanes or stopping on red routes
+- Using CCTV to monitor & fine motorists driving in bus lanes or stopping on red routes

 - If cars are illegally parked and blocking routes they are swiftly towed away